-A range of boundary options, including industry standard and regionally specific methods, provide the flexible to accurately represent water entering and leaving your models
+A range of boundary options, including industry standard and regionally specific methods, provide the flexibility to accurately represent water entering and leaving your models

 Within each boundary category, Flood Modeller offers an extensive range of options enabling you to tailor your model to your precise requirements and available data.
 Rainfall data can be converted directly to inflow (optionally with loss through evaporation and/or infiltration), or flow data (e.g. a discharge hydrograph, having performed your own hydrological analysis), or hydrological boundaries providing full rainfall-runoff methodologies.

 You can account for how water enters and leaves your model using flow or water level boundaries.
 Flow boundaries define the variation of flow with time – most commonly utilised to provide inflows, for example, at the upstream ends of a model.
 Water level boundaries define the variation of water level with time – most commonly utilised to describe how water leaves the model network.

 Boundary options, which represent flows entering and leaving your model, include:

 A rainfall and/or evaporation boundary inflow.
 Rainfall data, evaporation data and infiltration data can all be specified separately and included as part of the inflow.

 Flow Time Boundary

 The Flow Time Boundary models a discharge hydrograph (specifying flow versus time) as a boundary condition.
 This boundary unit is ideal for entering flow data after having used your own analysis methods.

 Specify flow entering your system based on specified logical rules.
 It represents a discharge hydrograph without the time aspect needing to be specified.